dendritic-institute/Data_Analysis_with_Artificial_Intelligence/README.md

-# Data Analysis with AI
+# Data Analysis with Artificial Intelligence
 Jupyter Book for the Dendritic Summer Academy 2025